 John Clayton

 John Clayton is an independent nonfiction writer in Red Lodge, Montana.
-He is the author of Natural Rivals: John Muir, Gifford Pinchot, and the Creation of America’s Public Lands (Pegasus Books, 2019).
-His previous books include The Cowboy Girl: The Life of Caroline Lockhart (University of Nebraska Press, 2007), Stories from Montana’s Enduring Frontier (The History Press, 2013) and Wonderlandscape: Yellowstone National Park and the Evolution of an American Cultural Icon (Pegasus Books, August 2017).
+He writes the online newsletter Natural Stories.
+His books include Natural Rivals: John Muir, Gifford Pinchot, and the Creation of America’s Public Lands (Pegasus Books, 2019), The Cowboy Girl: The Life of Caroline Lockhart (University of Nebraska Press, 2007), Stories from Montana’s Enduring Frontier (The History Press, 2013) and Wonderlandscape: Yellowstone National Park and the Evolution of an American Cultural Icon (Pegasus Books, 2017).

 Though born in Cody, Jackson Pollock soon moved away and never returned, and the state has never claimed him.
 But Pollock vigorously claimed Wyoming—this wild place.
 Risk was what he was all about—both in his life and in the revolutionary drips and swirls of his paint.